Vulie13/Designing-and-Securing-a-Cloud-Infrastructure-using-AWS/README.md

 Figure 25.
 Attach Private Subnet to Private Route Table

-4.6 Create RDS Database subnet Group
+## Step 5 :  Create RDS Database subnet Group

 In Figure 26, The name tag created is Spidertech-DB-SubnetGroup and this is to control the inbound and out bound traffic to and from the RDS database.
 Selected VPC-Spidertech and Attached to 2 availability zone (eu-north-1a and eu-north-1b) and both private subnets (PrivateSubnet1-Spidertech and PrivateSubnet2-Spidertech) because it’s a requirement for creating a database security group